 What would Rocky do?

 If you have not already seen or heard it, check out the movie Rocky VI written and starring the fantastic Sylvester “Sly” Stallone as Rocky Balboa.
 It contains the wonderful, “The world ain’t all sunshine and rainbows” speech.
-It is powerful – I have a transcription on the wall of my office, and I read it a lot for inspiration.
-Actually, Mr Stallone’s autobiography is pretty inspiring too.
+It is powerful – I have a transcription on the wall of my office, and I read it frequently for inspiration.
+As an aside, Mr Stallone’s autobiography is pretty inspiring too.
 He is a very colourful character who has had his fair share of challenges.

 Fighting low self-confidence